 Urgent care at HUHS provides advice and treatment for urgent health problems, both physical and emotional, that require prompt attention but are not life-threatening emergencies.
 If a problem seems life threatening, please call 911 immediately.

 Please view the HUHS website for details on operating hours.
 Students are encouraged to call first to schedule an appointment or to obtain advice if unsure whether a medical or mental health need is urgent.
 Whenever possible, students are encouraged to call their primary care team or mental health provider for advice during regular office hours.
+Students can find information about their primary care provider in the Patient Portal.

 Primary Care/Internal Medicine